Lem Barney

-Early years
+Early life

 Barney was born in Gulfport, Mississippi, in 1945.
 He attended the 33rd Avenue High School in Gulfport.
 He played at the quarterback position for his high school football team.

-Football career
+College career

-Jackson State

 Barney attended Jackson State University, a historically black university in Jackson, Mississippi.
-His son Lem Barney the 3rd and Grandson Lem Barney the 4th also followed in his footsteps and graduated from Jackson State.
+His son Lem Barney III and grandson Lem Barney IV also followed in his footsteps and graduated from Jackson State.
 He played college football for the Jackson State Tigers football team from 1964 to 1966 under head coach Rod Paige.
 He had 26 career interceptions at Jackson State, including nine in 1965 and 11 in 1966.
 He also had punt averages of 41.7 and 42.5 in those two seasons.
 Barney was an All-Southwestern Athletic Conference selection three straight years.
 He was also selected as an All-American by Ebony magazine and the Pittsburgh Courier.

-Detroit Lions
+Professional career

-Barney was selected by the Detroit Lions in the second round, 34th overall pick, of the 1967 NFL Draft.
+Barney was selected by the Detroit Lions in the second round, 34th overall pick, of the 1967 NFL draft.
 As a rookie in 1967, Barney appeared in all 14 games as a starting cornerback and led the NFL with 10 interceptions, 232 interception return yards and three interceptions returned for touchdowns.
 After an injury to Pat Studstill, Barney also took over as the Lions' punter, punting 47 times for an average of 37.4 yards in 1967.
 On September 17, 1967, in the first quarter of his first NFL game, Barney intercepted the first pass thrown in his direction by Bart Starr and returned it 24 yards for a touchdown.
 In the final game of his rookie season, Barney intercepted three passes within ten minutes and returned one 71 yards for a touchdown.
 At the end of the 1967 season, he was selected by the Associated Press as the NFL Defensive Rookie of the Year.

 After the 1967 season, Barney played in the 1968 Pro Bowl, and in the off-season, he was married and also served six months of active duty in the Navy.

 Barney went on to be selected to seven Pro Bowls and was selected as a first-team All-NFL player in 1968 and 1969.
 During his 11 years in the NFL, Barney had 56 interceptions, 1,011 interception return yards, and seven interceptions returned for touchdowns.
 He also returned 143 punts for 1,312 yards and three touchdowns as well as 50 kickoff returns for 1,274 yards, including a 98-yard return for touchdown.